Edgaras0404/PSI-Trivia/README.md

 ### Leaderboard Calculation Engine
 - Background job processing that recalculates rankings, updates seasonal leaderboards, and maintains historical data

+### In-Game Leaderboard
+- Background job that calculates score based on the provided answer and the time of given answer.
+This leaderboard will be shown during the game (every 3rd round) and when the game ends.

+### Podium
+- When the game ends not ony leaderboard is shown, but in addition to that a special animation is being shown in order to showcase TOP 3 players that performed the best.

 ### Achievement Processing Service
 - Event-driven service that monitors player actions and awards achievements/badges based on defined criteria